Today, no matter where you live in the United States, there’s a good chance that you’ve seen your fair share of extreme weather.

 When strong winds damage roofing structures in Louisiana, the roof may have a flap or wrinkle in it.
 The roof can also be blowing air so that it lifts up and down rapidly.

-This is because the wind has caught underneath the roof, forcing it to lift off and fall back down quickly.
+This is because the wind has caught underneath the roof, forcing it to quickly lift off and fall back down.
 As you can imagine, this kind of damage can be severe.
 Most roof storm damage comes from heavy rain driven into the roof by strong winds.
 This is called “wind-driven rain.”
 If your roof has suffered wind-driven rain, you may have one or more of these roofing problems.

 Hail is another common roof storm damage problem.
 When you have hail, the roof material can be dented and hammered down by pea-sized or smaller bits of ice that are driven into roofing materials at speeds faster than a car on the freeway!